Paschke duality and assembly maps: Introduction and statements

 provided $X$ is homotopy equivalent to a $G$-finite $G$-CW-complex. \hB \end{rem}

 \begin{rem} As mentioned earlier, in \cite{kranz} Kranz also provides an identification of the Davis--L\"uck assembly map and the Kasparov assembly map.
 In fact, the contribution of Kranz is a comparison of the Davis--L\"uck assembly map with the version of the assembly map introduced by Meyer--Nest \cite{MR2193334}.
 The latter is compared in \cite{MR2193334} with Kasparov's assembly map employing work of Chabert--Echterhoff \cite{MR1836047}.
 In Section \ref{thelast} we will give a detailed account of the argument of Kranz using the $\infty$-categorical language of equivariant $\mathrm{KK}$-theory developed in \cite{KKG}.
-As an application, we will show in Propositions \ref{eqriogergreqfqwfefq} and \ref{weiojgwoerferww} that the Kasparov assembly map is an equivalence for compactly induced coefficient categories or algebras. \hB\end{rem}
+As an application, {in Theorem \ref{wtkogwegerfwerf} we give an argument} {(which is independent of Chabert--Echterhoff \cite{MR1836047})} that the Kasparov assembly map is an equivalence for compactly induced coefficient categories or algebras. \hB \end{rem}